Updated 4 April 2014

 Scotland argued throughout the negotiations for a fair deal for Scotland's farmers, with sufficient flexibility in the system to meet Scotland's diverse farming needs.

 We believed it was vital that there was a better link between payments and farming activity, supporting productive agriculture and ensuring inactivity did not attract support.
 The ‘Scottish clause’ is the result of our efforts and should end the scourge of ‘slipper farmers’.

 We also argued vociferously to get CAP support for new entrants coming into the farming sector and securing this – which we did - was very important for us.

 When was the CAP last reformed?

-The last major reform was in 2003 and the most recent review known as the ‘Health Check’ was in 2008.
+The last major reform was in 2003, followed by a review known as the ‘Health Check’ in 2008.

 How long have the negotiations been on-going?

 The European Commission published its communication on the future CAP, ‘The CAP Towards 2020 - meeting the food, natural resources and territorial challenges of the future’, in November 2010 and followed this up with a consultation which closed in January 2011.
 The Commission first published its draft CAP Reform Regulations on 12 October 2011.

 Now that agreement has been reached in Europe on the main CAP Regulations, negotiations continue on the delegated acts (or implementing regulations).
 Final versions of the delegated acts were submitted to the European Parliament and Council of Ministers on 11 March 2014.
 Both have the right to object to the delegated acts within 2 months, although a 2 month extension is possible.